How to Choose a Good Clinical Supervisor

 graduate school interns.

-not mean that they are a competent supervisor.
-It only means
+mean that they are a competent supervisor.
+It only means that

-that they have a certain number of years experience and
+they have a certain number of years experience and have

-your license* If you are seeking off-site clinical supervision
+license* If you are seeking off-site clinical supervision you

-you must have a letter from your employer giving you
+must have a letter from your employer giving you permission

 - Supervisors must provide supervisees with a copy of their